background

 And that's just the technical side.
 You also need the sales strategy to ensure you're targeting the right people with the right message at the right time.

-That’s exactly what we do at Nebor.
-We’re not just Clay experts or random workflow builders.
-We’re sales and lead generation specialists who happen to use Clay as the engine behind the systems we build.
+That's exactly what we do at Nebor.
+We're not just Clay experts or random workflow builders.
+We're sales and lead generation specialists who happen to use Clay as our core platform.

 Related Articles